 - Started booking sales meetings remotely from Finland, conducted a lot of web demos and collected unfiltered feedback from potential customers.

 When looking back at the 15 months after our market entry, it is obvious that we could have scaled our operations even faster when it comes to recruiting local people and building up the B2B sales and customer success teams in Sweden.
-We are 16 people now, but we could be 25 if we had started growing earlier.

 7. What has been the biggest challenge so far when looking back at the first year in Sweden as well as when planning the market entry?

-In Sweden, there are often more people involved in the decision making process.
+In Sweden, there are often more people involved in the decision-making process.
 It took us some time to figure out the best way to facilitate the sales process when there are multiple stakeholders involved.

 We've found our people through LinkedIn, our own networks, job fairs, startup events, referrals and many other career sites where we placed our job ads.
 In some countries we also use staffing agencies who focus on finding strong sales professionals.

 9. What are the steps in order to find the right partners in Sweden?